-Throughout the subscription build of models like our 1:8 scale Ghostbusters Ecto-1, Eaglemoss typically includes ‘Special Offers’.
-These items are automatically sent, and are billed in addition to the monthly subscription.
-If you do not wish to receive them, you must notify Eaglemoss in advance via phone at (800) 261-6898 or via email at email@example.com.
+Throughout the subscription build of models like the Eaglemoss 1:8 scale Ghostbusters Ecto-1, the publisher typically includes ‘Special Offers’.
+These items are automatically sent, and are billed in addition to the monthly subscription (this one cost $49.95).

 This particular Special Offer contains the parts and instructions to build four (4) 1:8 scale Proton Packs as well as a single Ghost Trap.
 My fellow builders outside the US received two of these packs and the trap a while ago, and I really believed we would not see them at all here in the US.
 Well, it turns out the US does receive them and they shipped us all four packs and the trap all at once.
 I am very happy we got them so let’s get to assembling!